 If people in your home are having trouble sleeping and they feel tired throughout the day but function better once they are out of the house, that could be an indicator that your home is in need of a deep cleaning.
 There may be dust, mold, and other irritants in your home that make it difficult for people to get a good night’s sleep or to operate with their optimum energy levels.

-Each company may have add-ons you can consider for your deep cleaning project.
+Depending on the deep house cleaning company you hire, you should have a selection of optional add-ons to consider.
 At the time of hire, the company provides you with a list of included tasks.
 The following jobs may come standard with a deep cleaning job.
 However, you should always confirm with the company beforehand to ensure you won’t be subject to a higher bill.
-The following are the approximate costs of add-on services for a deep cleaning job.
+The following are the approximate costs of add-on services for a deep cleaning job, ranging in price from $5 to $1,000.

 |Add-On Service||Average Cost|